starling021/rat-n/README.md

 ```
 There are a lot of different payloads in Mouse Framework
-such as Target Shell and Duck or Arduino payloads.
+such as Target shell and Duck or Arduino payloads.
 ```

 ![payloads](https://user-images.githubusercontent.com/54115104/79686472-403a2f80-8249-11ea-880c-68c7562a0763.png)